AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 # Prologue

-This will be a small post, but an interesting one nevertheless.
+This will be a pretty small post, but an interesting one nevertheless.

-We all know, or at least heard about the K-Means clustering algorithm.
-I remember when I first found out about it, it seemed fascinating.
-An unsupervised learning algorithm that is fairly intuitive and mostly works well.
-But then in time, the interest faded away, I started to understand its limitations, among which is the spherical cluster prior, its linear nature, and what I found especially annoying in EDA scenarios, the fact that it doesn't find the optimal number of clusters by itself.
+K-Means is an elegant algorithm.
+It's easy to understand (make random points, move them iteratively to become centers of some existing clusters) and works well in practice.
+When I first learned about it I recall being fascinated.
+It was elegant.
+But then in time, the interest faded away, I was noticing numerous limitations, among which is the spherical cluster prior, its linear nature, and what I found especially annoying in EDA scenarios, the fact that it doesn’t find the optimal number of clusters by itself, so you need to tinker with this parameter too.
 And then, a couple of years ago, I found out about a few neat tricks of how to use K-Means.
 So here it goes.

 # The first trick

-First, the baseline.
+First, we need to establish a baseline.
 I'll use mostly the breast cancer dataset, but you can play around with any other dataset.

 ```python
 from sklearn.cluster import KMeans